Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Each heater and its corresponding load may be approximated as a first order process with dead time, which is characterised by the gain, time constant and dead time parameters.
+* Each heater and its corresponding load may be approximated as a first order process with dead time, which is characterised by the gain, time constant and dead time parameters.
 The model can used to calculate optimum PID parameters (including using different values for the heating or cooling phase and the steady state phase), to better detect heater faults, and to calculate feed-forward terms to better respond to changes in the load.
 Normally these model parameters are found by auto tuning - see [M303](/User_manual/Reference/Gcodes/M303){target=_blank} and [Tuning heater temperature control](/User_manual/Connecting_hardware/Heaters_tuning){target=_blank}.

-For those platforms that provide power voltage monitoring, the calibration voltage setting allows the heating controller to adjust the power automatically in response to changes in the power supply voltage.
+* For those platforms that provide power voltage monitoring, the calibration voltage setting allows the heating controller to adjust the power automatically in response to changes in the power supply voltage.
 For example, if a bed or chamber heater is turned on or off, this may cause the power supply voltage to change a little, which if not corrected for would change the extruder heater power.
+* M307 parameters for all heaters are saved to config-override.g using `M500`.

 ## M308: Set or report sensor parameters